Where do you start? You could spend a year in Venice and still only see a fraction of what is there. Here are a few things you really shouldn't miss:

 Lido de Venezia: an exclusive tourist and residential centre located on an island southeast of Venice, 12 minutes by waterbus from San Marco.
 This island has bathing establishments, the casino, and the cinema palace where the International Film Festival takes place each year.

-Murano: this group of five islands, accessible by motoscafo routes 41 and 42, is famous for its glass industry.
+Murano: this group of five islands is famous for its glass industry.
 Here one can visit the Glassworks Museum and the Romanesque church of SS.
 Maria and Donato.

 San Giorgio Maggiore Island: this island is beside the Giudecca, opposite the Schiavoni, and is the location of the S. Giorgio Church.